NikozMusic/KotlinSuperBrainfuckInterpreter/README.md

-Wrote this for fun do wahtever u want with it i don car
+Wrote this as a fun learning project in the Kotlin language.

+As for license I honestly do not care what you do with this code go nuts.